soniah/blog/content/posts/2009-06-05-ruby-gem-server.md

 tags:
   - Ruby on Rails
 ---
-I&#8217;m back to Rails development after a few months doing other things.
+I'm back to Rails development after a few months doing other things.

 <!--more-->